 There were panels on everything from intuition to the potential hormone-balancing effects of having more orgasms.
 There was yoga, face cupping, Ayurvedic oil sessions, cryotherapy, charcoal ice cream, bone broths of every flavor, vegan cornbread, and more.
 Cushy sofas and throw-draped chairs were everywhere, ready to be sunken into.

 The whole day was rapturous, though I was on my feet, talking beauty and wellness with IGH attendees for most of it.
 And now, a few months later, I’m determined to re-create as much of it as I can at home.

 I fluff up my sofa, light a candle, and drape a throw over my plushest chair.
 The candle starts to work its magic: Frankincense (rare green frankincense sourced in Oman) is woodsy and intoxicating and used in many cultures for spiritual meditation.
 A gorgeous cedar scent, believed to dispel negative vibes, mingles with it.
-Instead of the potentially toxic synthetic fragrances that lace conventional candles and smell like headache-inducing overkill of their given flavor, Edition 03 is pure and sophisticated—beyond gorgeous, and very IGH.
+Instead of the synthetic fragrances that lace conventional candles and smell like headache-inducing overkill of their given flavor, Edition 03 is pure and sophisticated—beyond gorgeous, and very IGH.